-Atrial fibrillation and atrial flutter were reported in recipients of JAYPIRCA.
-Atrial fibrillation or flutter were reported in 2.7% of patients, with Grade 3 or 4 atrial fibrillation or flutter reported in 1.0% of 583 patients in the clinical trial.
+Cardiac arrhythmias, including atrial fibrillation and atrial flutter, were reported in recipients of JAYPIRCA.
+Atrial fibrillation or flutter were reported in 3.2% of patients, with Grade 3 or 4 atrial fibrillation or flutter reported in 1.5% of 593 patients in the clinical trial [see Adverse Reactions (6.1)].
+Other serious cardiac arrhythmias such as supraventricular tachycardia and cardiac arrest occurred in 0.5% of patients.
 Patients with cardiac risk factors, such as hypertension, or previous arrhythmias may be at increased risk.